AngelArcones/Data_Science_TFM/README.md

 These variables, at a resolution of 5km x5km, can be downloaded [here](https://biogeo.ucdavis.edu/data/worldclim/v2.1/base/wc2.1_2.5m_bio.zip) in raster format (.tif).
 Additionally, I have also included the latitude as a variable that can help the modelling of NPP, as it does not change over time and can serve as a proxy of solar radiation.

-NPP data for the present has been retrieved from the [NTGS repository](http://files.ntsg.umt.edu/data/NTSG_Products/MOD17/GeoTIFF/MOD17A3/) ( Numerical Terradynamic Simulation Group).
+NPP data for the present has been retrieved from the [NTGS repository](http://files.ntsg.umt.edu/data/NTSG_Products/MOD17/GeoTIFF/MOD17A3/) (Numerical Terradynamic Simulation Group).
+This file is not included in the repository due to its size.

 ### Data preparation